lee-dohm/code-smells/README.md

 # Code Smells

 "Code Smell" is a term coined by Kent Beck and Martin Fowler and introduced in Martin Fowler's book, [Refactoring][refactoring].
 Code Smells are patterns of code that suggest there might be a problem, that there might be a better way of writing the code or that more design perhaps should go into it.
-They are intended to be used as a guide for when to refactor code.
-Additionally, I have found them to be very useful in code reviews as a succinct language for when and how to clean up certain chunks of code.
+They were originally intended to be used as a guide for when to refactor code.
+More recently though, I have found them to be very useful in code reviews as a succinct language for when and how to clean up certain chunks of code.
 I wanted to document and standardize this language so as to make code reviews more valuable.

 ## List of Code Smells